The Thorn in Mrs. Rose's Side

 The Thorn in Mrs. Rose's Side is the debut album by Biff Rose.

+Overview

 It was released in 1968 on Bill Cosby's music label Tetragrammaton Records.
 "Fill Your Heart" was written together with American composer, singer-songwriter, and actor Paul Williams.
-The two met while working together on a television comedy show.
 Tiny Tim released "Fill Your Heart" on his album, God Bless Tiny Tim, six months before Biff Rose's own version.
-It was also released as the B-side of Tiny Tim's 1968 hit, "Tiptoe Through the Tulips".

-David Bowie took a liking to “Fill Your Heart”.
-It was in his live sets by early 1970 and it led off the second side of his 1971 album, Hunky Dory.
-Bowie also covered "Buzz the Fuzz" in his live set in 1970-71.
-He also covered the title track of Rose's 1969 album, "Children of Light", during live concerts.
+David Bowie began performing “Fill Your Heart” in his live sets in early 1970 and later recorded the song for his 1971 album, Hunky Dory.

+The album peaked at No. 75 on the Billboard Top LPs, and stayed on the chart for 14 weeks.
+It did worse on Cash Box, peaking at No. 89 and stayed on the chart for 6 weeks.

 Track listing

 All songs written by Biff Rose, except where noted.